All Episodes

 You have the same number of coverage bars, many families saving much more.

-You have their 100% satisfaction money back guarantee.
+You have their 100% satisfaction money-back guarantee.

 So if you don't love Pure Talk, guess what?

-You'll get your money back, no questions asked, but you're gonna love it because it's the exact same service at half the cost, and the transfer only takes a couple of minutes of your time.
+No questions asked, but you're going to love it because it's the exact same service at half the cost.

 Just dial pound 250 on your cell phone, say the keyword save now, and do it now.